SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 - The ML workload to train, transform, and fine-tune models, and
 - The AI workload to perform inference from models.

-Training new models that are highly accurate is computationally expensive.
+Training new models from scratch (foundational models) that are highly accurate is computationally expensive.
 Accordingly, the ML workload should be offloaded to the cloud or to dedicated server hardware for the ML experiments that produce said models.
 Similarly, the AI workload should be offloaded so that multiple concurrent users can be served for QA, testing, etc. That said, it must be noted that performing inference from models is considerably less computationally demanding than training the models, which is why models can be served on inexpensive hardware in some cases.

-Irrespective of any off-loading, the developer workstation must be able to accommodate pre-processing as well as model transformation and fine-tuning experiments.
+Irrespective of any off-loading, the developer workstation must be able to accommodate pre-processing as well as small experiments that serve as proofs-of-concept.
 The limit in task complexity directly correlates to the amount of time taken by the workstation to compute.
 When the workstation is busy, the developer is idle.
 Accordingly, the more powerful the workstation, the more complexity that can be handled in an acceptable timeframe.

+Thus, hardware is an optimisation problem that balances cost and developer productivity.

 ### 4.2.
-Recommended Hardware Specification for a Self-Built Developer Workstation
+Recommended Minimum Hardware Specification for a Self-Built Developer Workstation

-When reviewing the following specifications, please bear in mind that the guidance was written in March/April 2023.
+When reviewing the following specifications, please bear in mind that the guidance was written initially in March/April 2023 then updated in September 2025.
 Accordingly, the hardware specifications reflect the available hardware at the time.
-Whether reading this guide close to the time of writing or in future, what matter most are the principles guiding the choices.
+Whether reading this guide close to the time of writing or later, what matter most are the principles guiding the choices.
 The principles matter because they’re designed to maximise performance in a cost-optimised manner that reduces waste caused by over-spec.

 Please note that a developer workstation is no match for a cloud-based production system.
-Such production systems typically comprise multiple nodes underpinning Kubernetes clusters.
+Such production systems typically comprise multiple nodes underpinning clusters.
 Each such node typically comprises high-performance storage and vast amounts of RAM with multiple CPUs and GPUs where all the hardware is datacentre quality.
-With libraries like JAX providing for distributed processing across multi-GPU and multi-node systems, it’s best to leave the heavy lifting to the cloud services.
+With libraries like JAX providing for distributed processing across multi-GPU and multi-node systems, it’s best to leave the heavy lifting to the cloud services or a purpose-built datacentre.

 #### 4.2.1.
 Central Processing Unit (CPU)